Bradley Joseph: Robbins Island Music

 Joseph started Robbins Island Music in 1998, where he began composing, producing, and distributing his own recordings.
-Solo Journey was released that same year and consists of eleven soft piano compositions.
+Solo Journey was released that same year.

 Later releases include Christmas Around the World, which reached ZMR's Top 100 Radio Playlist; and One Deep Breath, which remained on ZMR's Top 100 Radio Chart for over six months.

-During Yanni’s 2003 Ethnicity world tour, Joseph worked on his sixth album, The Journey Continues, a sequel to Solo Journey.
+During Yanni's 2003 Ethnicity world tour, Joseph worked on his sixth album, The Journey Continues, a sequel to Solo Journey.

 Subsequent releases include For the Love of It, Piano Love Songs, and Hymns and Spiritual Songs.
-On these albums, Joseph arranged piano, orchestral, and soft rhythmic elements to cover melodies such as "I'll Never Fall in Love Again" (Burt Bacharach), "Fields of Gold" (Sting), and "Ave Maria" (Schubert).
 He also produced CD and DVD projects designed for pets as part of the Music Pets Love series, and a four-CD set of Nature Sounds.
 His compositions are featured in the DVD Isle Royale Impressions, Volume II, which showcases video footage from Isle Royale National Park in Michigan by Carl TerHaar.

 In April 2013, Joseph released Paint the Sky, which debuted at No. 15 on ZMR's Top 100 Radio Chart.
 Joseph described the release as "piano instrumentals with a cinematic feel".

 Accolades and achievements

 Joseph was named one of the Ten Outstanding Young Minnesotans (TOYM) of 2004 by the Minnesota Jaycees.
 In April 2008, he was presented with the WPS Foundation Arts and Academics Hallmarks of Pride award as an alumnus.

-Airlines such as Aeroméxico, AirTran, Frontier, and JetBlue feature his music in their in-flight music programs.
-The Weather Channel also regularly utilises his compositions during "Local on the 8s" segments, and the song "Friday's Child" was included on its 2008 compilation The Weather Channel Presents: Smooth Jazz II.